 But is it a play your business can make on its own?
 If you’re looking to establish and maintain multilingual web content, taking it on as an in-house project is fraught with risk.
 Unexpected, error-prone workflows and technical complexities await.

 This often leads to serious delays to market, and dangerously slow site updates.
 Auto sales is a time-sensitive business.
 Product features, financing terms, special offers, service options and prices change frequently.
 Keeping this content accurate and in sync across your English and Spanish websites will easily overwhelm your lean in-house marketing team.

 How Do I Choose the Best Translation Partner?

 Today’s translation services vary widely in flexibility and technological capability.
 The ideal vendor can provide a responsive, fully turn-key translation solution with robust change-detection capability.
 That means when your marketing or inventory teams update your site, that new content is automatically detected and immediately queued for translation.

 This goes beyond products and promotions.
 Content created by the manufacturer or your own sales reps can also be seamlessly translated and incorporated into your localized site.
 Other customer-facing content—including credit applications—can also be translated.

-The best website translation solutions detect and publish this content within one business day—with zero effort from you or your team—taking the cost, labor, time, and worry off your plate for good.
+The best website translation solutions detect and publish this content in about one business day—with zero effort from you or your team—taking the cost, labor, time, and worry off your plate for good.

-Leading website translation solutions detect and publish new content and inventory within one business day.
+Leading website translation solutions detect and publish new content and inventory in about one business day.